 Less waiting for management decisions by empowered teams

-- Short decision-making and better decisions
+- Short decision-making and (in most cases) better decisions.

-- Higher motivation of the employees in the team
+- Higher motivation of team members

 If agility does not just happen at the team level and the aspects mentioned in the article are fulfilled, not only better work results will be achieved after a few iterations, but also faster.